LASER-UMASS/debugging-examples/README.md

 ------------------
 The top-level program directory of each buggy program version (i.e., bug1, bug2, or bug3) provides a suspiciousness ranking (*tarantula.susp*) for each statement in each bug-related class.
-A class is related to the bug if it is touched by the triggering test.
+A class is related to the bug if it is touched by any failing test case.